microsoft/AL-Go/Scenarios/SetupPowerPlatform.md

-# Power Platform Repository Setup
+# Connect your GitHub environment to Power Platform

-There are 2 steps to connect your build system with your Power Platform tenant and environments:
+There are 2 steps to connect your GitHub Environment to your Power Platform tenant and environments:

 1. Setup Authentication context
 2. Setup AL-Go-Settings